ir-uam/RELISON/README.md

 ## Instalation
 In order to install this framework, you need to have Maven [http://maven.apache.org](http://maven.apache.org) installed on your system.
 Then, download the files into a directory.
-If you want to obtain a .jar containing all the packages, go to the SoNALiRe-examples directory and execute the following command:
+If you want to obtain a .jar containing all the packages, go to the Relison-examples directory and execute the following command:
 ```
 mvn compile assembly::single
 ```